Glow (Tensnake album)

 Glow is the debut studio album by German record producer Tensnake.
 It was released on 3 March 2014 in the United States and 10 March 2014 in the United Kingdom.
 The album features collaborations with Fiora, Jacques Lu Cont, MNEK and Nile Rodgers among others.

 Marketing

 Singles

 The album's lead single "58 BPM" features vocals by Fiora.
 It was released in the United States through his label True Romance on 27 August 2013, but served as the B-side to "See Right Through" in Europe.
 An official video to accompany the song was released.
 The second single from the album, "See Right Through", was released in the United Kingdom on 16 September.
 Later, a free download of the track "No Relief" was released on Tensnake's SoundCloud page.
 "Love Sublime" featuring Nile Rodgers and Fiora was released as the album's third single on 28 January 2014 in the United States and alongside remixes in the United Kingdom on 9 March 2014.
 "Love Sublime" also appears in the soundtrack of the 2014 video game Forza Horizon 2.
+While not a single, the song "Pressure" featuring Thabo is on the soundtrack of FIFA 15.